Implementing Authentication

 (2) - (4) Verify Session token and get Pley Game User

-The game client has a session token and needs a Pley game_user_id.
-After creating the server function/endpoint above, the server must verify the Session Token to recieve a Game User ID from Pley.
+.
+After creating the server function/endpoint above, the server must verify the Session Token to receive a Game User ID from Pley.

 To do that, simply create an HTTP request using cURL, from your backend: